SunCodeEarth/NPP4R/README.md

 # R function list

-At the same folder, you can find functionList.xml.
-Add the following parser to the file, which uses REGEX to find R function definitions and add the full function declaration to the function list.
+Although popular R IDE like RStudio can maintain a function list for R, the list is below a long list of global and local variables.
+Notepad++ provides a much cleaner environment for R function coding.
+It is much more easier to navigate a large R function definition file in Notepad++.
+However, Notepad++ does not provide a REGEX parser for R functions.
+In the same folder as the aboved mentioned langs.xml, there is a file functionList.xml.
+Add the following parser to that file.
+This parser uses REGEX to find R function definitions and adds the full function declaration to the function list.
 ```
 <!-- ========================================================= [ R ] -->
 <!-- R - R class and function parser: experimental by Shipeng Sun    -->